It’s been six weeks since you gave your prospect a demo.

 They could be evading your emails and sending your calls straight to voicemail in an attempt to avoid breaking the bad news.

-You believe that you can help your prospect solve some of their business’ pain points, and you can envision the mutual benefits of your partnership.
+You believe that you can help your prospect solve their business’ pain points.
+And you can envision the mutual benefits of your partnership.
 You wouldn’t be talking to them otherwise.

 The prospect seemingly agreed, asking you a multitude of questions and appearing absorbed during your pitch and presentation.

-After taking the time to think it over, your contact may have ghosted you because they don’t believe the partnership will be a good fit for their company.
+Your contact may have ghosted you because, after thinking it over, they don’t believe the partnership will be a good fit for their company.

-Maybe they were inclined to jump on your company’s bandwagon initially, but now they’re hesitant or want to back out.
-Instead of disclosing their uncertainty or disinterest, they’ve decided that silence would be the best route.
+Maybe they were inclined to jump on your bandwagon initially.
+But now they’re hesitant or want to back out.
+And instead of disclosing their uncertainty or disinterest, they’ve decided that silence would be the best route.